-When the topic of jazz comes up the conversation most likely concentrates on who’s playing what instrument rather than who is that singing.
+When the topic of jazz comes up the conversation most likely concentrates on who’s playing what instrument rather than who is the jazz singer.
 If you are new to the subject you might be surprised to learn that jazz began with what is called a “field holler” (1).
 Slaves in the South used their voices to express feelings or to describe the work being done.
 With time, it developed into what we now recognize as Afro-American spirituals and African American music referred to as blues and rhythm and blues (4).

 Early on, jazz bands used vocalists infrequently.
 It took Louis Armstrong to establish jazz singing as an art form.
 Working with Adelaide Hall they invented scat singing and, with the help of Don Redman, Cliff Edwards, and Red Nichols, introduced it to a wider audience (3 ).
 Ella Fitzgerald is generally considered to be one of the greatest scatsingers in jazz history.
 In vocal jazz, scat singing is vocal improvisation with wordless vocables, nonsense syllables or without words at all.